seanwhs/Tutorials/JavaScript/Async-Control-Flow.md

 ## Beginner → Production Engineering Tutorial Series

-> Learn async JavaScript by understanding how the runtime *actually behaves*, not just the syntax.
+> Learn asynchronous JavaScript by mastering how the runtime *actually behaves*, not just memorizing syntax.
+> Move from basic callbacks to advanced distributed resilience patterns used in production systems.

 ---